In this article

 Step 6: Inspect the product or service upon receipt

-Once a vendor receives your PO, they will deliver the product or service.
+Once a vendor receives your PO, they will deliver the product or service according to the schedule and terms outlined in your contract.

 Make sure to inspect the product you receive carefully.
-Note all product delivery attributes in your vendor scorecard and note any defects for your records.

-These records create an audit trail that you can use to measure vendor performance and handle disputes down the road.
+Note all product delivery attributes in your vendor scorecard and catalog any defects for your records.These records create an audit trail that you can use to measure vendor performance and handle disputes down the road.

-Step 7: Approve invoice
+Step 7: Approve the invoice

 Assuming the product or service is up to scratch, it's time to clear your vendor's invoice.
-Match the invoice they issue against the PO you had previously raised and forward the approved invoice to your AP team for payment.
+Match the invoice they issue against the PO you had previously issued, and forward the approved invoice to your AP team for payment.

 Step 8: Update relationship records